-Philip Poole, APR, Fellow PRSA Class of 2018

-Retired in 2018 as executive director of university communication, Samford University, Birmingham, Alabama.
+Philip Poole, APR, Fellow PRSA Class of 2018 Retired in 2018 as executive director of university communication, Samford University, Birmingham, Alabama.
 Currently in a "second career" as an adjunct (part-time) instructor in public relations for the University of Alabama at Birmingham.

-Residence when inducted: Alabama Current residence: Alabama
+Residence when inducted: Alabama Current residence: Alabama What's the best advice related to public relations practice that you ever received?

 "The devil is in the details."
 It's a cliché, but I heard it early in my career.
 It has proven true too many times to recount.
 I've also repeated it countless times to work colleagues and now to students in my classes.
+Who was/were your mentor(s)?

 There really are too many to mention.
 First and foremost would be Adrian Vaughan, who was chair of the JMC department at Baylor University (my undergraduate alma mater).
 He was my advisor and teacher.
 He saw something in me when I first visited Baylor as a high school student and became an encourager and mentor throughout my collegiate days and then in my career until his passing.
 Second would be Roy Busby, a major professor in graduate school.
 He had helped to craft the original accreditation exam and told us that if we could pass his PR seminar then we could pass the accreditation exam.
 That was one of my motivations for seeking my APR so early in my career.
 And, fortunately, he was right!
 A third important mentor would be Dana Blocker, editor of the newspaper in my hometown and a family friend.
 He gave me my first real job in journalism working at the newspaper while in high school.
 He taught me the importance of good writing and even better editing and paying attention to details (see the advice in item 1).
 He encouraged me throughout my career and would often send me notes of encouragement.
 While he was still editor, every new job that I received (including in Texas, Tennessee and Missouri) got a headline, story and photo in the paper and always mentioned that I was a former reporter for the "Sherman Democrat."
+What is the most surprising thing that happened in your career?

 The most obvious answer would be induction into the College of Fellows in 2018.
 A close second would be receiving the Ron Council Award for Mentorship from the Alabama PRSA chapter in 2018.
 It is humbling and rewarding to be recognized for your efforts, especially when both were a complete surprise.
+What would you like to see Fellows accomplish in the next five years?